Information Theoretic cutting of a cake: Divide and Choose

-In this model, we assume that the value each player gives to different pieces of the cake is a random variable on the set of possible values $\vset$ which is assumed to be finite.
+We assume that the value each player gives to different pieces of the cake is a random variable on the set of possible values $\vset$ which is assumed to be finite.
 We have no specific assumption over $\vset$, but for having an intuition, one can consider the following special case.
 Imagine the cake has $m$ items: chocolate, cream, cherry,$\cdots$.
 In this particular example, a valuation vector $\mathbf{v}$ is a vector of size $m$, $(v_1, \dots, v_m)$, whose indices are nonnegative real numbers adding up to one.
-The indicies indicate interest in individual items.
+The indices indicate interest in individual items.
 Thus if a certain piece of the cake has portion $\alpha_i$ of item $i$, the value associated to this piece w.r.t. $\mathbf{v}$ is $\sum_{i=1}^m \alpha_i v_i$.
 However it should be noted that in the general case, we do not assume that valuations are vectors.
+We also assume that $\dset$, the set of admissible divisions or admissible cuts, is finite.
+The gain of each player is a deterministic function of the valuations and the particular division $d\in\dset$.
+This is formalized in the following definition: \begin{definition} Assume that $v_A$ and $v_B$ are the valuations of Alice and Bob respectively and Alice has divided the cake by $d\in\dset$.
+Then $\gainwrt{A}{d}{v_A}{v_B}$ and $\gainwrt{B}{d}{v_A}{v_B}$ denote the gain of Alice and Bob respectively in one game.
+We assume that $V_A$ and $V_B$ are generated from the joint distribution $q(v_A,v_B)$, which is revealed to both Alice and Bob.
+The alphabet sets for these random variables are $\mathcal{V}_A=\mathcal{V}_B=\mathcal{V}$. \end{definition}